catalyticmaterials/cheat/README.md

 The [data](data) module assists setting up DFT calculations.
 Optimized geometries are stored in ASE databases and can subsequently be joined into a single database to construct regression features.

 The [features](features) modules will reduce optimized geometries to features suitable for regression of adsorption energies.
-Currently to types of feature schemes are available: a zone-reduced schemed based on equivalent atomic positions relative to the adsorption site and a graph-based feature scheme.
+Currently two types of feature schemes are available: a zone-reduced schemed based on equivalent atomic positions relative to the adsorption site and a graph-based feature scheme.

 The [regression](regression) modules trains the corrensponding regression model, Piecewise Linear regression (PWL) or Graph Convolutional Neural Network (GCN), depending on the chosen feature scheme and benchmarks adsorption energy prediction accuracy.